Trouble in toyland: Toys 'R' Us Canada facing suits seeking millions in unpaid rent

 "It is rudderless and is no longer able to meaningfully work with the bank towards a mutually beneficial outcome," the bank said in a factum filed in August.

 By October, even more troubles had emerged.
-Toys "R" Us Canada emailed customers about a data breach that may have compromised their personal information and more recently, the company has paused online sales altogether.
+Toys "R" Us Canada emailed customers about a data breach that may have compromised their personal information, and more recently, the company paused online sales altogether.

 A note on its website says the move is meant to give the company room "to improve performance and future shopping features."
 It promises online purchasing will return in mid-February.